Religion for promoting peace and development in South Sudan

 South Sudanese society should be unified, conflicts must be resolved and peaceful coexistence must be developed.
 Education is a key factor in driving the peace process ahead in South Sudan.
 By operating an educational institute – the Nile Theological College (NTC) – the Presbyterian Church of South Sudan (PCOSS), Mission 21's partner church, contributes towards this process.
 The College offers comprehensive theological training: building on Biblical and ethical foundations, participants consider pressing social issues and develop potential solutions.

-A two-year training course in theology
+- Two-year diploma course in theology

 How is it possible to provide university-level theological training in a country beset by war?
 This was the question that those responsible for the NTC had to ask themselves time after time in recent years.
 The introduction of a new course on social ethics proved to be a groundbreaking development: the course focuses on the severe problems affecting the country at present, and imparts strategies for reaching solutions and taking action.
 In this way, the church is doing justice to its social responsibilities by preparing leaders who are adequately trained for their work.